Mediterranean Dive Program

 Volunteers on this project are part of a worldwide movement of passionate people dealing with the global challenge of litter and the impact human development is having on the marine environment.
 All efforts on the project work towards the vision of healthier oceans, thriving ecosystems and a clean coastline.

 - Assist in cleaning and preserving mediterranean waters

 - Observe and identify fish species

 - Build connections and share experiences between local and international volunteers.

-Love Volunteers welcomes all those 18 years and over (17 with parental consent) who wish to give their time and energy to help protect the natural environment of Spain's Mediterranean Coast.
+Love Volunteers welcomes all those 18 years and over who wish to give their time and energy to help protect the natural environment of Spain's Mediterranean Coast.
 This 'hands-on' project is best suited to those who are either pursuing a career in conservation/environmental studies, or who simply wish to explore an interest in this field.
 It is a dive course requirement that participants can swim 200 metres or snorkel 300 metres and tread water/float for 10 minutes.
 Beyond this the project is open to all and does not require participants to have specific education, qualifications or experience, as you will be shown everything you need to know by your local project leader.
 Importantly though, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: